theNewDynamic/thenewdynamic.org/_landing_pages/submit.md

 ---
 title: Submit
-comments: true
+include: forms/submit-link.html
 ---
-For the moment, if you want to submit a link or tool or a site for the showcase, give us a shout on Twitter: [@thenewdynamic](https://twitter.com/thenewdynamic)
+If you want to submit a link or tool or a site for the showcase, give us a shout on Twitter: [@thenewdynamic](https://twitter.com/thenewdynamic), or, for a faster response, fill out the form below.